Duration:

 DAY 4: RAQAYPATA – COCA MASANA

-After breakfast we continue our return trek with a steep descent towards the Apurimac River where we will stop and have lunch.
-In the afternoon we will climb for approximately 4 hours to our final campsite at Coca Masana.
+After a delicious breakfast, we continue our return trek with a steep descent towards the Apurimac River, where we will stop and have lunch.
+In the afternoon, we will climb for approximately 4 hours to our final campsite at Coca Masana.

 Walking distance approximately 15km/9.3mi (7-8 hour hike)